-In this age of the algaepreneur, a potent economic development tool has been introduced to nurture emerging algae start-up companies into healthy businesses — the "algae production incubator."
+In this age of the algaepreneur, a potent economic development tool for students, universities, colleges, private industry has been introduced to nurture emerging algae start-up companies into healthy businesses and create new jobs — the algae production incubator.

 What is the Algae Production Incubator Program?

 Some of America's greatest business resources lie in the effective redeployment of existing assets.
-Many emerging algae growers can operate and grow as long as they have access to centralized harvesting and extraction services.
-The costs can be staggering on an individual basis, but far more conducive on a shared services basis.
+Many emerging algae growers can operate commercially cultivate, harvest and extarct as long as they have access to centralized services.
+The costs can be staggering on an individual basis, but far more conducive in donated or shared services basis.